awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

       kubectl annotate node ip-192-168-0-92.us-west-2.compute.internal k8s.amazonaws.com/eniConfig=EniConfigName2
       ```

-1. If you had nodes in a production cluster with running pods before you switched to using the custom networking feature, complete the following tasks:
+1. If you had nodes in a production cluster with running Pods before you switched to using the custom networking feature, complete the following tasks:

    1. Make sure that you have available nodes that are using the custom networking feature\.

-   1. Cordon and drain the nodes to gracefully shut down the pods\.
+   1. Cordon and drain the nodes to gracefully shut down the Pods\.
 For more information, see [Safely Drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) in the Kubernetes documentation\.

    1. Terminate the nodes\.
 If the nodes are in an existing managed node group, you can delete the node group\.
 Copy the command that follows to your device\.
 Make the following modifications to the command as needed and then run the modified command:
       + Replace `my-cluster` with the name for your cluster\.